 Second Phase: Defining or Feasibility Study Phase

 When the BRS documentation is done, there are another set of employees like Human Resource (HR), Finance Analyst, Architect, a Business analyst as well as Project manager will sit jointly discuss as well as analyze how to proceed and whether it is feasible and possible in the allotted budget.
-Such decisions are taken depending on the cost, resources, time etc. Documentation is made which is the SRS (Software Requirement Specification) document which contains a detailed explanation of product requirements, right from design to development.
+Such decisions are taken depending on the cost, resources, time, etc. Documentation is made, which is the SRS (Software Requirement Specification) document, which contains a detailed explanation of product requirements, right from design to development.

 Third Phase: Designing Phase

 This phase is when the design specification is organized from the prerequisite document when the project is approved to go further.
 This phase contributes to the next phase for development.
-This phase portrays a blueprint of the product which helps to specify hardware and requirements of your system as well as assist in crafting a significant architecture of your system.
+This phase portrays a blueprint of the product, which helps to specify the hardware and requirements of your system as well as assist in crafting a significant architecture of your system.

 Fourth Phase: Building or Coding Phase

-As you are preparing with the design document, this phase deals with the developer's to start writing the code or prepare for the engineering so that a prototype of the product can be created using some specific tools and techniques.
+As you are preparing with the design document, this phase deals with the developers to start writing the code or prepare for the engineering so that a prototype of the product can be created using some specific tools and techniques.
 This is considered the longest phase of SDLC.

 Fifth Phase: Testing Phase

-As your product is prepared for deployment, it needs prior testing environment by the test engineers to check for bugs and run-time errors, and they check in this phase whether the functionality of the product is working as per the requirement or not.
+As your product is prepared for deployment, it needs a prior testing environment by the test engineers to check for bugs and run-time errors, and they check in this phase whether the functionality of the product is working as per the requirement or not.
 The bugs or defects which are encountered in the test phase are reported to the developers, who fix the bug and revert to the test engineers for further testing.
-This is an iterative process which continues until your application is free from bugs and defects and works stably.
+This is an iterative process that continues until your application is free from bugs and defects and works stably.

 Sixth Phase: Deployment Phase

-Once your prototype or product is developed, tested and completely in working form as per the requirement and then it is installed or deployed in the customer's workplace or system for their use.
+Once your prototype or product is developed, tested, and completely in working form as per the requirement, and then it is installed or deployed in the customer's workplace or system for their use.

 Seventh Phase: Maintenance Phase

 This is an additional phase, and in many cases, this phase does not come under the count of SDLC, when your customer(s) begin using your product and encounter with some issues which they want us (as developers) to fix from time to time.
-The developer fixes the issue and software testers test the product and hand it over the back to the customer.
+The developer fixes the issue, and software testers test the product and hand it over the back to the customer.